dani-77/staw/sample/sites/d77void.sourceforge.io/aknow.md

 Acknowledgments
 -------------

-To my friends J.F.
-Correia and R. Gomez and my brother J.P.
-Azevedo, for testing, feedback and suggestions;
+I would like to extend my gratitude to my close friends J.F.
+Correia and R. Gomez, as well as my brother J.P.
+Azevedo, for their invaluable testing, feedback, and suggestions.

-To K. Figueroa and Johna1 for the work on Calamares port, making my life easier porting the same Calamares to d77void;
+I am also thankful to K. Figueroa and Johna1 for their contributions to the Calamares port, which significantly simplified the process of porting Calamares to d77void.

-To Void developers, for the system and tools like void-mklive and void-packages;
+A special thank you to the Void developers for their dedication to creating a robust system and providing useful tools like void-mklive and void-packages.

-To G. Parri, Crowz and TileOS for source of inspiration and showing the right way to do things;
+I am grateful for the inspiration and guidance provided by G. Parri (GabeeOS), Crowz, and TileOS, whose work has greatly influenced my approach.

-To A. Garbe, for the suckless philosophy and excellent tools like st, dwm, dmenu and staw, wich made this site easy to deploy;
+I am grateful for the contributions of A. Garbe, whose suckless philosophy and exceptional tools - including st, dwm, and dmenu - have greatly influenced my approach to minimalistic and efficient design.

+Additionally, Garbe's static site generator, staw, simplified the deployment process for this site.

-To Sourceforge, for kindly hosting the project;
+I would like to express my appreciation to Sourceforge for kindly hosting the project.

-And last but not least, to my wife and kids, for the patience and time; without it this project wouldn't be possible.
+Lastly, I would like to thank my wife and kids for their unwavering patience and support, without which this project would not have been possible.

 Thank you all!

 Daniel

 ![](../lol.jpeg)